forrestxu123/Android-Framework-System-Design/reliability/relaibility.md

 - Comprehensive Dashboard: The Android Vitals console offers a user-friendly dashboard for developers to assess and enhance the overall app quality and user experience.
 - Playstore Reporting Rest API: Developers can leverage the Playstore Reporting Rest API to collect detailed app quality data from Android Vitals.

 ## 3.2 Firebase Crashlytics

-- **Overview:**
-  - Firebase Crashlytics is a crash reporting tool provided by Firebase, a mobile and web application development platform.
+Firebase Crashlytics is a reporting tool simiar as Android Vista.
+It only focuses on crash issues.
+Key features include:
-  - It provides real-time crash reporting and analysis.

-- **Performance Impact:**
-  - Firebase Crashlytics has a lightweight impact on app performance.
+- Data Collection Mechanism: Firebase Crashlytics collects crashes issue directly from users' devices, ensuring minimal impact on app runtime.
-  - It is designed to operate efficiently without significantly affecting the user experience.

-## 3.3 Crashlytics API

-- **Overview:**
-  - Crashlytics is a crash reporting solution, initially developed independently and later acquired by Fabric, which was then acquired by Google.

-- **Performance Impact:**
-  - Similar to Firebase Crashlytics, the standalone Crashlytics API is designed for minimal performance impact during crash reporting.
+- Crash Reporting: Identifies and reports crashes, providing detailed information about each occurrence.
+- Real-time Monitoring and Alerts: Enables immediate awareness of new crash occurrences and triggers alerts when the crash count reaches a defined threshold.
+- Comprehensive Dashboard: Offers a user-friendly dashboard for developers, accessible both in Play Store and Firebase, to analyze and manage crash data effectively.

-## 3.4 Perfetto
+## 3.3 Perfetto and Systrace

-- **Overview:**
+Perfetto and Systrace are performance analysis tools that provide insights into the system-level behavior of Android apps.
+They are primarily used as performance profiling and debugging tools during the development phase.
+They are not intended for continuous monitoring in a production environment.
+Key features include:

+- Trace Collection: Capture detailed system event traces for performance optimization.
+- System-Level Monitoring: Focus on CPU usage, memory management, and graphic rendering metrics.
-  - Perfetto is a system-wide performance tracing tool for Linux.
+- Real-time Analysis: Conduct real-time performance analysis for quick optimizations.

-- **Performance Impact:**
-  - Perfetto itself has minimal impact on app performance as it operates at the system level.
-  - Its use in profiling and tracing is crucial for identifying performance bottlenecks.

-## 3.5 Systrace

-- **Overview:**
-  - Systrace is a tool for collecting and inspecting system traces on Android devices.

-- **Performance Impact:**
-  - Systrace has a minimal impact on the app's runtime performance.
+- Android Studio Integration: Seamlessly integrate with Android Studio for efficient debugging.
-  - It provides valuable insights into system-level events and performance metrics.
+- Visualizations: Provide comprehensive visualizations of system-level events for easy issue identification and improvement areas."

-## 3.6 Android Studio Profiler
+## 3.4 Android Studio Profiler

-- **Overview:**
-  - Android Studio Profiler is an integrated profiling tool for Android app development.
+Android Studio Profiler is a powerful performance analysis tool integrated into the Android Studio IDE and therefore can only be used at development time.
+Key features include:

-- **Performance Impact:**
-  - Profiling with Android Studio Profiler has a negligible impact on the app's runtime performance.
-  - It offers insights into CPU, memory, and network usage during app execution.
+- Real-time Monitoring: Track CPU, memory, and network usage in real-time during app execution.
+- Advanced Profiling: Dive into detailed performance data, including method traces and network activity.
+- Resource Allocation: Identify resource-intensive operations impacting app performance.
+- Energy Profiling: Analyze energy consumption to optimize battery efficiency.
+- Seamless Integration: Integrated directly into Android Studio for convenient performance analysis and debugging.